ericlim0329/Coin-picking-Robot/README.md

 # Coin picking Robot
- Robot that is autonomous or controlled to pick up coins This robot was made as a final project for ELEC291 (electrical engineering design studio) with 6 students total
+ Robot that is autonomous or controlled to pick up coins.
+This robot was made as a final project for ELEC291 (electrical engineering design studio) with 6 students total

 Peter van den Doel